+Course Title & credits Components of the course Eligibility Pre-

+Code criteria requisites of

+the course

-Course Title & Code credits Components of the course Eligibility criteria Pre- requisites of the course Lecture Tutorial Practical Impacts of Tourism (DSC- 3.2) 4 3 1 0 Pass in class XII NIL
+Lecture Tutorial Practical

+Impacts of Tourism 4 3 1 0 Pass in class NIL

+(DSC- 3.2) XII

 The objective is to familiarize students with each distinct impact category while emphasizing both adverse and advantageous effects.
 This course focuses on the negative effects that uncontrolled tourism can have on the local community.
 Students' knowledge of environmental preservation will grow as a result, and they will gain insight into how tourism may support the preservation of both culture and the environment.